 Judge solid marble spice grinder

 Pros: good for small kitchens and simple twist function

 This 10cm marble pestle and mortar is ideal if you just want to crush a few spices at a time and don’t have space for lots of gadgets.
 The pestle is cleverly designed to snuggly fit the mortar so the spices are trapped beneath it.
 Just rotate the pestle to grind them.
 We found this best for achieving a slightly coarse-grained spice texture for spices like cardamoms and coriander rather than hard spices like nutmegs.
 Works well for crushing garlic too.

 Cuisinart electric spice and nut grinder

-Best bits: no elbow grease required, plus dishwaster-friendly bowls
+Pros: no elbow grease required, plus dishwaster-friendly bowls

 If you are seriously into your curries this spice grinder comes with two bowls so you can have two spice mixes on the go at once.
 The bowls also detach from the machine (not all do) so they will go in the dishwasher for easy cleaning.
 Once the lid goes on you just press down to activate the machine – it couldn’t be easier – then take off and check to get the coarse or powder grind that you are after.
 Works well with both wet and dry spices as well as nuts.
 We whizzed up garam masala in seconds using whole nutmegs, cardamoms and cinnamon sticks to a fine powder, as well as a wet paste in the other bowl using fresh ginger, garlic, chillies and spices – we added a dash of water and wiped down the sides for an even blend and we thought the overall result was excellent.